ghurson/Eat-Ship-and-Go-Home/_posts/2016-01-08-introduction-to-wordpress.md

 {% endhighlight %}

 The above code snippet could be placed anywhere on the page to send a message to anyone on the site who is logged in.
 These functions can be very helpful when you need to attach logic to a given command, without cluttering up your display files.
 It's important to keep a neat display file, and to keep your helper functions tucked away in your display classes.
 This will allow you to deliver a rich web experience without compromising the readability of your template files.
-This will also allow you to keep your structure flexable, for when people inevitably start requesting substantive changes to your template layout.
+This will also allow you to keep your structure flexible, for when people inevitably start requesting substantive changes to your template layout.

 # Glossary